AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/conversation-list.md

 - Click **Search** to go to the search page and search for conversations.
 - Click a conversation list item to jump to the conversation details page.
-- Click the expand button in the navigation bar and select **New conversation** to start a conversation.
+- Click the expand button in the title bar and select **New conversation** to start a conversation.
 - Long-press a conversation in the list to display the menu, where you can delete the conversation, pin the conversation, or disable messages.

 A single conversation displays the conversation name, the last message, the time of the last message, the pinned and muted status, and other information.